 \subsubsection{Retraining update with \srolltwo{} simulations}

-We recognize the bias described above as a critical problem that needs to be addressed.
-The obvious option, training on a considerably higher number of simulations, is unavailable due to the limited number of published \srolltwo{} realizations.
-Therefore, we apply a transfer learning technique to inform our previously trained Gaussian networks about \srolltwo{} systematics.
-In the previous sections we demonstrated that our Gaussian CNN model is not affected by overfitting issues and, if trained on two channels, performs reasonably well even on \srolltwo{} simulations.
-This motivates us to leverage the existing results on Gaussian networks to solve the overfitting issue with as little changes as possible.
-To this end, we choose the approach of retraining the two-channel Gaussian model on the full set of \srolltwo{} training simulations, while targeting two specific goals: \begin{itemize} \item[(i)] The retrained CNN should learn to extract information on the systematic effects present in the \srolltwo{} simulations, and update its CNN weights just enough to achieve fully unbiased results on the \srolltwo{} training set. \item[(ii)] At the same time, we want to ensure that the information already learnt is not destroyed during the new training phase (an issue sometimes referred to as catastrophic forgetting, see \textit{e.g.} \cite{2017PNAS..114.3521K}, \cite{ramasesh2021effect}), avoiding going back to the overfitting situation described in the previous section. \end{itemize} We achieve this by performing what we call ``minimal retraining'': we choose the hyper-parameters of the NN such that we obtain unbiased results on the \srolltwo{} test simulations while making minimal changes to the original network.
-We find an optimal setup by setting the number of retraining epochs to 5 while choosing a small learning rate of $LR=10^{-7}$, without making any additional changes to the original network architecture.
+We recognized the bias described above as a critical problem that needed to be addressed.
+The obvious option, training on a considerably larger simulation set, was unavailable to us due to the limited number of \srolltwo{} realizations.
+Therefore, we applied a transfer learning technique to inform our previously trained Gaussian networks on the \srolltwo{} systematics.
+As shown in the previous sections, our Gaussian NN model is not affected by overfitting issues and, if trained on two channels, performs reasonably well even on \srolltwo{} simulations.
+This motivated us to leverage the existing results on Gaussian networks to solve the overfitting issue with as little changes as possible.
+To this end, we chose the approach of retraining the two-channel Gaussian model on the full set of \srolltwo{} training simulations, while targeting two specific goals: \begin{itemize} \item[(i)] The retrained CNN should learn to extract information on the systematic effects present in the \srolltwo{} simulations and update its CNN weights just enough to achieve fully unbiased results on the \srolltwo{} training set. \item[(ii)] At the same time, we wanted to ensure that the information already learned was not destroyed during the new training phase (an issue sometimes referred to as ``catastrophic forgetting'', see e.g., \cite{2017PNAS..114.3521K}, \cite{ramasesh2021effect}), avoiding going back to the overfitting situation described in the previous section. \end{itemize} We achieved this by performing what we call ``minimal retraining'': we chose the hyperparameters of the NN such that we obtained unbiased results on the \srolltwo{} test simulations while making minimal changes to the original network.
+We found an optimal setup with five retraining epochs, a learning rate of $LR=10^{-7}$, and no additional changes to the original network architecture.